StackExchange/dnscontrol/docs/spf-optimizer.md

 # SPF Optimizer

-dnscontrol can optimize the SPF settings on a domain by flattening (inlining) includes and removing duplicates.  dnscontrol also makes it easier to document your SPF configuration.
+DNSControl can optimize the SPF settings on a domain by flattening (inlining) includes and removing duplicates.
+DNSControl also makes it easier to document your SPF configuration.

 **Warning:** Flattening SPF includes is risky.
 Only flatten an SPF